Y0hark/sammylab/README.md

 This is my personal website.

-All is built on a briliant stack of super interesting technologies such as Strapi, NuxtJS, Vuetify, Apollo-GraphQL and all that stuff that is making Web Development so quick and entertaining
+All is built on a briliant stack of super interesting technologies such as Strapi, NuxtJS, Vuetify, Apollo-GraphQL and all that stuff that is making Web Development so quick and entertaining.

 ## Build Setup